-- 1) Basic concepts of communication theory. - 2) Introduction on semiotic analysis - 3) Principals and components of interpersonal communication. - 4) Verbal and Non Verbal communication - 5) Effective Listening - 6) Fundamentals of Public Communication and Presentation skills - 7) Building blocks of effective writing and documents - 8) Word processing and Presentation software (laboratory)
+- 1) Basic concepts of communication theory.

+- 2) Introduction on semiotic analysis

+- 3) Principals and components of interpersonal communication.

+- 4) Verbal and Non Verbal communication

+- 5) Effective Listening

+- 6) Fundamentals of Public Communication and Presentation skills

+- 7) Building blocks of effective writing and documents

-- 1) Demonstrate and apply an understanding of the theories and process underpinning communication in a business setting. - 2) Analyze advertising messages in the context of semiotic analysis. - 3) Categorize the types of nonverbal communication and use examples from each category to illustrate the use of nonverbal communication in making effective interpersonal and public communication. - 4) Demonstrate the ability to prepare and present information, using the appropriate presentations skills that will increase understanding, retention, and motivation to act. - 5) Describe the planning process and essential elements of a business document. - Compose and formatting documents and presentations visual materials, using MsWord and MsPowerpoint.
+- 1) Demonstrate and apply an understanding of the theories and process underpinning communication in a business setting. - 2) Analyze advertising messages in the context of semiotic analysis. - Categorize the types of nonverbal communication and use examples from each category to illustrate the use of nonverbal communication in making effective interpersonal and public communication. - 4) Demonstrate the ability to prepare and present information, using the appropriate presentations skills that will increase understanding, retention, and motivation to act. - 5) Describe the planning process and essential elements of a business document. - 6) Compose and formatting documents and presentations visual materials, using MsWord and MsPowerpoint.

-- Sean Hall, (2007), This Means This, This Means That: A User's Guide to Semiotics, Laurence King Publishers. - 2.
-Miller Katherine, (2011), Organizational Communication: Approaches and Processes, Wadsworth Publishing.
+- Hall Sean, (2007), This Means This, This Means That: A User's Guide to Semiotics, Laurence King Publishers - Danesi Marcel, 2004, Messages, Signs, and Meanings: A Basic Textbook in Semiotics and Communication, Canadian Scholars Press - McQuail Denis, 2008, Models of Communication, Wiley - Fiske John, 1990, Introduction to Communication Studies, Routledge.